kamailio/kamailio-wiki/docs/cookbooks/5.4.x/core.md

 force_tcp_alias(port)

 adds a tcp port alias for the current connection (if tcp).
-Useful if you want to send all the trafic to port_alias through the same connection this request came from \[it could help for firewall or nat traversal\].
+Useful if you want to send all the traffic to port_alias through the same connection this request came from \[it could help for firewall or nat traversal\].
 With no parameters adds the port from the message via as the alias.
 When the "aliased" connection is closed (e.g. it's idle for too much time),